 The choice of lining system is determined by a very wide range of technical issues and specialist advice is essential.
 Examples include Puddle Clay Specification and modern materials such as reinforced concrete, butyl and geotextile/bentonite membranes which may be only suitable in certain conditions.

-Any clay based membrane shall be a flexible, high density natural bentonite membrane comprising a central core laminated between an upper and lower layer geotextile.
+Any clay-based membrane shall be a flexible, high density natural bentonite membrane comprising a central core laminated between an upper and lower layer geotextile.
 The membrane should have proven performance and resistance to the ground conditions to be encountered, including saline conditions and should have a proven permeability of 1 x 10-9 m/sec or less.
 The system should provide waterproof joints at overlaps and any structures to which it is applied.

 Uplift should be considered for lined basins in areas of high or fluctuating groundwater level.
-You must also take account of the durability of a liner since boat manoeuvring can cause scour and boat propellers, boat-shafts and dredgers can cause damage.
-Jointing details are a challenge and careful detailing of pontoon support systems need to be undertaken so as to not compromise the chosen lining system.
+You must also take account of the durability of a liner since boat manoeuvring can cause scour, and boat propellers, boat shafts and dredgers can cause damage.
+Jointing details are a challenge and careful detailing of pontoon support systems need to be undertaken so as not to compromise the chosen lining system.
 If the adjacent or underlying land is contaminated, the seal must also prevent contamination entering the waterway.

-Preserving the integrity of the waterway as well as any mooring / marina construction is of fundamental importance to us.
+Preserving the integrity of the waterway as well as any mooring/marina construction is of fundamental importance to us.
 As described above, the proposed construction must be structurally sound and capable of being maintained in a watertight condition.

 The site should ideally be at the waterway level, thus avoiding the need for a lock to access the waterway for cruising.

 It may not be achieved by dredging because of disruption to the lining of the canal and the inability to achieve a satisfactory interface under water.
 It may be possible to connect without draining the canal in certain conditions but a cofferdam or even a stoppage may be needed to temporarily drain the canal of water (which must be done during our stoppage programme).
-Refer to the Construction- Timing and canal closures page of this website for more information.
+Refer to the Construction- Timing and canal closures page for more information.

 We require a basin or marina to be capable of isolation from the waterway so that both you and we can protect our respective water-spaces.
 (We accept that this is not practical on lay-by mooring schemes.)
 We will conduct a risk assessment, in consultation with you, to determine the range of options for isolating your waterspace.

-All structures must be protected where necessary by fendering designed and installed to resist the impact of moving craft, vertical movements of water level due to flooding or tides and to protect the hulls and superstructures of craft from damage.
+All structures must be protected where necessary by fendering designed and installed to resist the impact of moving craft, vertical movements of water level due to flooding or tides, and to protect the hulls and superstructures of craft from damage.